-If you aren’t following the #hashtag trend by now, you might be wondering what the heck is up with what we used to know as the “pound sign” being all over the place these days.
-It seems as though you can’t receive any sort of invitation (be it a wedding, retirement party, or bachelorette weekend) without noting the sender has designed and designated a hashtag for the event.
-These cute and concise descriptors not only give the party a fun overarching theme, but also allow you to unconsciously add to their online photo album.
-Hashtags let you search anything that has been tagged easily, and the likelihood of the hosts creating a hashtag with this in mind is high.
-After all, who has time to go through and tag yourself or save photos when you might be looking at a guest list of a few dozen (or hundred) guests in attendance?
-Baby showers are no different, and serve as such a fun welcome to the new arrival to look back on one day . . . that is, if hashtags are still #trending.
+It seems you can’t receive any invitation (be it a wedding, retirement party, or bachelorette weekend) without noting the sender has designed and designated a hashtag for the event.
+These cute and concise descriptors give the party a fun overarching theme and allow you to unconsciously add to their online photo album.
+Hashtags let you easily search for anything that has been tagged, and the likelihood of the hosts creating a hashtag with this in mind is high.
+After all, who has time to go through and tag yourself or save photos when you might be looking at a list of a few dozen (or a hundred) guests in attendance?
+Baby showers are no different and serve as such a fun welcome to the new arrival to look back on one day . . . that is, if hashtags are still #trending.

 How to Choose a Baby Shower Hashtag

-If you are the parent-to-be or the host of the baby shower, chances are you know the baby’s name already.
-This is a really great jumping off point for a baby shower hashtag—and, bonus points goes to this method in helping people remember how to spell your baby’s name.
-I’m a little sad I didn’t create one for my daughter, as people are constantly calling her Ava.
+If you are the parent-to-be or the host of the baby shower, chances are you already know the baby’s name.
+This is a great jumping-off point for a baby shower hashtag—bonus points go to this method in helping people remember how to spell your baby’s name.
+I’m a little sad I didn’t create one for my daughter, as people constantly call her Ava.
 It’s Eva, but I guess that’s #fine #myfault.
 Some fun examples of this sneaky little trick include:

-Another fun way to create your personalized hashtag is to use mama’s name (or last name!) in a fun way.
-An amazing way to do this is through the use of alliteration, (using the same first letter or sound at the beginning of adjacent words, i.e. #AmazingAnika or #PollysPrego) something that rhymes, or an inside joke.
+Another fun way to create your personalized hashtag is to use Mama’s name (or last name!) in a fun way.
+An amazing way to do this is through alliteration (using the same first letter or sound at the beginning of adjacent words, i.e., #AmazingAnika or #PollysPrego), something that rhymes, or an inside joke.
 Some really cute examples of this are things like:

-Some of these work well even for the duration of a pregnancy, at a gender reveal, or just after announcing on social media, which is another great tool for keeping all of your pregnancy and shower related photos in one place!
+Some of these work well, even for the duration of a pregnancy, at a gender reveal, or just after announcing on social media, which is another excellent tool for keeping all of your pregnancy and shower-related photos in one place!

 Things to Consider When Creating a Baby Shower Hashtag

-It’s important to take a few things into consideration when in your creative zone, though.
-Hashtags are an increasingly common way to brand something, promote something, and to draw attention to anything and everything you can imagine.
-Be sure your baby shower hashtag isn’t already affiliated with something else, because #mommy and #daddy can pull up some very colorful content on the internet.
-It is also great to keep the hashtag as concise and easy to spell as possible, though this isn’t always the case if you’re incorporating baby’s name or the proud parents’ last name.
+It’s important to consider a few things in your creative zone.
+Hashtags are an increasingly common way to brand, promote, and draw attention to anything and everything you can imagine.
+Be sure your baby shower hashtag isn’t already affiliated with something else because #mommy and #daddy can pull up some very colorful content online.
+It is also great to keep the hashtag as concise and easy to spell as possible, though this isn’t always the case if you’re incorporating the baby’s name or the proud parents’ last name.